canonical/sdkcraft/docs/explanation/dockerfile-vs-sdk.rst

 whose definitions are beyond the user's reach.

-This means that some aspects of implementation accessible to the :program:`Docker` user won't be available to a user of :program:`Workshop`, so the design process is split between the user-oriented :program:`Workshop` and the publisher-focused |project_markup|.
+This means that some aspects of implementation accessible to the Docker user won't be available to a user of :program:`Workshop`, so the design process is split between the user-oriented :program:`Workshop` and the publisher-focused |project_markup|.